Request for Applications

 Sixteen teams will be selected to participate in Phase 1.
 Of these teams, eight will be selected at the end of Phase 1 to continue to Phase 2.

+A subset of Phase 1 teams will be selected to continue to Phase 2.
 In this second phase, focused on mentorship and project management, teams chosen through the pitch competition will be vetted by our oversight committee, and then selected for participation.
-This committee will select projects that already have sufficient near-term research funding, have potential to impact on veteran care, are near the point of translation, and are attractive for commercialization.
-The program builds on an already validated and deployed model, and is divided into the following components:
+The program builds on an already validated and deployed model, and is divided into

 This is an educational program and does not have attached funding.

-Projects selected for Phase 1 will begin on June 12th, and present their learning at the Pitch Day in late August.
-Projects selected at the Pitch Day to continue to Phase 2 will begin in late September and continue through the Final Presentation at the middle of March 2024.
+Projects selected for Phase 1 will begin in June and the final presentation will be in August.
+Projects selected to continue to Phase 2 will begin in late September and continue through the end of March.

 Criteria

 Projects described in the application must relate directly to applications in health care, and special consideration will be given to projects with potential to positively influence Veteran healthcare.
 The objectives of the project should include an outcome that will benefit patients.
-Evaluation of each proposal will be on the basis of strength of clinical need, potential health care impact and significance, focus on Veteran needs, experience of the investigators, and the potential for commercialization.
+Evaluation of each proposal include strength of clinical need, potential health care impact and significance, focus on Veteran needs, experience of the investigators, and the potential for commercialization.

 Application

-More information and the application may be found at http://VA-TEAM.org or by contacting the program director at info@va-team.org.
+More information and the application instructions “VA-TEAM PY2025 Application Template” may be found at https://www.va-team.org/ or by contacting the program director at info@va-team.org or kjg@case.edu.